mpross/BRSReadout/README.md

 ## Acknowledgments

-The entire Eöt-Wash group for coming up with many of ideas implemented in this software.
+The entire EÃ¶t-Wash group for coming up with many of ideas implemented in this software.